tnichols217/notes/College/Additional Questions.md

 >
 > Ever since I found out that computers needed to be coded in order to function, I made it my mission to do exactly that.
 Going from knowing nothing to knowing basic programming only took me a couple years unassisted, but such significant delays were completely ineffective on my desire to explore further.
 Today, I am still exploring further down that road with equal determination, and a formal education would reveal to me where I would like to explore next.
 >
-> > [!para]
-> Coming home from preschool, three year old me would marvel at how our family laptop would handle my father’s input.
-Whether it was creating spreadsheets or reading e-mail, there was nothing about it that didn’t intrigue me.
-I have remained endlessly curious, wanting to discover yet also create.
-When it was my mother's turn to use the laptop, I vividly remember her vibrant brushstrokes swirling across the screen as she used Adobe Photoshop.
-Computer Science was the avenue for me to continue down this road.
-It has allowed me to explore, learn new things, solve problems, and create masterpieces much like those my mother created with Photoshop.
 >
-> Ever since I found out that computers needed to be coded in order to function, I made it my mission to do exactly that.
-Going from knowing nothing to knowing basic programming only took me a couple years unassisted, but such significant delays were completely ineffective on my desire to explore further.
-Today, I am still exploring further down that road with equal determination, and a formal education would reveal to me where I would like to explore next.

 	🟩🌮